Integralist/Stark/README.md

 So imagine we now have 'component-a' and 'component-b'.
 Component 'a' is a list of media objects.
 Component 'b' is also a list of media objects.
 Whilst component 'a' will display the objects in a grid format (as the screen gets larger), component 'b' will keep the objects in a list but instead will place the image on the left side of the text content and not placed above it.

-So any changes to the pattern itself should be handled by the pattern's own code, via the use of a 'modifier' (see writing CSS using B.E.M if you've not heard of Block, Element, Modifier before).
+So the way we see it: any changes to the pattern itself (such as the image being placed on the left of the text, rather than above it) should be handled by the pattern's own code.
+Specifically via the use of a 'modifier' class (if you're not sure what that means then look up writing CSS using B.E.M notation).

 Any changes to the layout of that pattern should be handled by the component.